verhas/javageci/MAPPER.md

 non-static protected and in case the class is in the same package as the super class then the non-static package private fields.

+A sample use of this feature is that having a `fromMap()` method in a class makes it very easy to initialize a new object setting all the fields.
+This is handy many times to initialize unit tests.

 The `@Geci` annotation can also be configured with a `filter` parameter that controls with a selection expression which field to include into the code generation.
 The default expression is `!transient & !static`.
 This filter can be defined on each field separately overriding the definition on the class level.
 Since this overriding controls only